NicolasGuilloux/blade-shadow-beta/README.md

 Thanks to **agentcobra#6142** on Discord for maintaining the AUR package and review my code.
 Many mistakes were corrected by you.

 Thanks to **0x4cc3a96f#4425** for "mastering" Linux.
 We greatly appreciate all you help and efforts to make the Linux app better and better.

+Thanks to **Ely#5135** who built the NixOS package and helped me a lot with the LiveOS.

 Thanks to **raphco#0312** on Discord for being the guinea pig for Arch.